 You don't need to leave your house to be active.
 There are plenty of exercise and wellbeing programs you can access from the comfort of your living room.

-GPs are doctors who are qualified in general medicine.
-They are your first point of contact when you’re unwell or if you’re managing a chronic health condition.
+GPs are your first point of contact when you’re unwell or if you’re managing a chronic health condition.
 Visiting the same GP regularly lets you build an ongoing relationship where your health needs are understood.
 There are times when your GP may refer you to a medical specialist or allied health professional.

-With GP clinics all throughout the Brisbane North and Moreton Bay region, these locators help you find a GP practice near you that suits your needs.
-Bulk billing practices offer medical services that are fully covered by Medicare and some private practices bulk bill pension-card holders, so find the right practice for you.
+GP clinics are based all throughout the Brisbane North and Moreton Bay region, these locators help you find a GP practice near you that suits your needs.
+Some practices offer bulk billing for medical services provided to:

-A website where you can find a GP or health service in your area.
-You can search by suburb, practitioner gender, practice billing type, availability of telehealth and more, using the filters at the top of the page.
+Healthengine is a consumer healthcare platform that helps Australians navigate the world of healthcare.
+You can find a GP or health service in your area and book appointments 24/7.
+You can search by suburb, practitioner gender, practice billing type, availability of telehealth and more.

 Metro North Health runs many community health centres with a range of services and specialties across the North Brisbane region.